dipcoat-image/finitedepth/doc/source/config-reference.rst

 .. currentmodule:: finitedepth

-A configuration file consists of nested mapping entries.
-Each top level item represent individual analysis suite; the key is the title of the suite and the value is its data, which corresponds to the parameters of :class:`ConfigBase`.
+A configuration file consists of nested mapping entries, each top level item representing individual analysis suite.
+The key is the title of the suite and the value is its data, which corresponds to the parameters of :class:`ConfigBase`.